mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 ===============

-This work was supported by the NCCR “Neural Plasticity and Repair” at ETH Zurich and the University of Zurich (LK, KPP, KES), the René and Susanne Braginsky Foundation (KES), the University of Zurich (KES) and the Oxford-Brain\@McGill-ZNZ Partnership in the Neurosciences (NNG, OMZPN/2015/1/3).
+This work was supported by the NCCR “Neural Plasticity and Repair” at ETH Zurich and the University of Zurich (KPP, KES), the Clinical Research Priority Program of the University of Zurich, CRPP “Pain” (MMS, KES), the René and Susanne Braginsky Foundation (KES), the University of Zurich (KES) and the Oxford-Brain\@McGill-ZNZ Partnership in the Neurosciences (NNG, OMZPN/2015/1/3).
 Technical support from Philips Healthcare, Best, The Netherlands, is gratefully acknowledged.
 The Wellcome Centre for Integrative Neuroimaging is supported by core funding from the Wellcome Trust (203139/Z/16/Z).

+We thank the reviewers for very constructive feedback that helped to considerably improve our manuscript, in particular the concrete suggestions regarding quantification of spatial accuracy of our spiral data via contour distance mapping.
+We are grateful to Roger Luechinger for technical support with scanning and data curation.

 Conflicts of Interest
 =====================

-Klaas Pruessmann holds a research agreement with and receives research support from Philips Healthcare.
-He is a co-founder and shareholder of Gyrotools LLC.
+At the time of submission, Christoph Barmet and Bertram J. Wilm are employees of Skope Magnetic Resonance Technologies.
+Klaas P. Pruessmann holds a research agreement with and receives research support from Philips.
+He is a shareholder of Gyrotools LLC.
-Christoph Barmet and Bertram Wilm are shareholders and part‐time employees of Skope Magnetic Resonance Technologies AG.

 Figures
 =======